Federal and State Governments

 - © DAAD/Volker Lannert

 Several federal ministries are actively engaged in this field with targeted short- to medium-term research funding, project funding, contract research as well as medium- to long-term institutional funding.
-Almost 80% of the federal government’s spending on research and development are provided by the Federal Ministry of Education and Research and the Federal Ministry of Economics and Energy.
+The Federal Government spends 14.2 billion euros on R&D (2014).
+Of this amount, 60% is spent by the Federal Ministry of Education and Research (BMBF), 21% by the Federal Ministry for Economic Affairs and Energy and 6% by the Federal Ministry of Defence.
+In addition to this, the German states invest another 10.1 billion euros in R&D (2013).

-The Federal Funding Advisory Service on Research and Innovation is the central point of contact for any questions concerning research and innovation funding in Germany.
-Identifying suitable funding programmes, advising on the Federal Government, German states and EU research and funding landscape, assisting the classification of project ideas and recommending specialist partners belongs to its range of responsibilities.
+More: The Federal Funding Advisory Service on Research and Innovation is the central point of contact for any questions concerning research and innovation funding in Germany.
+Its range of duties include identifying suitable funding programmes, advising on the federal, state and EU research and funding landscape, assisting in the classification of project ideas and recommending specialist partners.